0xCD4/Reverse-Engineering/PicoCTF/ARMassembly-1.md

 ## The final part

-Oke we have analyzed the file correctly, and evertyhing is being written well.
+Oke we have analyzed the file correctly, and everything is being written well.
 We can now use our written note to solve the question properly.

 ```asm